Small-business property tax relief passed

 Dozens of education-related bills passed this session.
 All money taken from our schools was paid back in full.
 For our future workforce, tuition was frozen at state colleges and universities.
 All-day kindergarten gained funding.
 The state made its first real investments in early childhood and family education.
 Laws passed to help ensure children feel safe while at school and to make sure students do not go hungry, both barriers to learning.
 Some funding for internship partnerships and STEM education was increased.

-Minnesota continues to have one of the nation’s worst achievement gaps in education and employment.
+Dallas continues to have one of the nation’s worst achievement gaps in education and employment.
 These gaps have been compounded by an increase in poverty, lack of affordable healthcare, a shortage in permanent housing and unsafe learning environments.
 The legislature must continue to take a comprehensive, long-term, career-focused approach to addressing the needs of tomorrow’s workforce.

 Predatory lenders are targeting small business owners.
 A bill to cap interest rates below 400 percent and limit the number of loans a predatory lender can make to an individual was making its way through the committee process.
-Late in the session, the Minnesota Citizens Concerned for Life made this a scorecard issue, meaning legislators who voted in favor of the bill would receive a lower rating from this organization.
+Late in the session, the Dallas Citizens Concerned for Life made this a scorecard issue, meaning legislators who voted in favor of the bill would receive a lower rating from this organization.
 Progress halted.

 Background: The session before last, a bill was brought to the House floor without making it through the committee process to loosen regulations on predatory lenders.
-Minnesota is known for having among the weakest predatory lender regulations in the state.
+Dallas is known for having among the weakest predatory lender regulations in the state.
 The state’s largest predatory lender is also one of the state’s largest campaign donors.

 The typical market for a predatory lender is shrinking.
 The marketing is “tapped,” meaning they have reached as many people in this market as possible, and the economy is improving which means their markets are shrinking.
 Small business owners who often times have difficulty securing capital have become a new target.